 Nomination procedures

 You must be nominated by your graduate program for College Dissertation Year Research Fellowships; the College does not accept applications directly from students.
-Each Ph.D. granting unit is allowed to nominate up to three students total.
-If your department is eligible for the Dissertation Research Fellowship and the Dissertation Completion Fellowship you are still only eligible for three total nominations, across both Fellowship types.
+Each Ph.D. granting unit is allowed to nominate up to two students total.
+If your department is eligible for the Dissertation Research Fellowship and the Dissertation Completion Fellowship you are still only eligible for two total nominations, across both Fellowship types.

 Due to processing time, students who wish to meet the fellowship application deadline should submit their candidacy paperwork to the UGS six to eight weeks in advance of the deadline to guarantee the candidacy review/approval can be completed on time.
 Students must be eligible for G901 during the fellowship year.